Elisabeth Belliveau

 Elisabeth Belliveau (born November 27, 1979) is a Canadian interdisciplinary artist and author of four graphic novels.
-Based in Edmonton, Alberta, she is an Assistant Professor of Fine Arts at MacEwan University Faculty of Fine Arts and Communications.
+Currently based in Treaty Six Territory, Amiskwaciwâskahikan, Edmonton, Alberta, she is an assistant professor of fine arts at Grant MacEwan University Faculty of Fine Arts and Communications.
+She previously taught at the Grande Prairie Regional College in Alberta, and at Concordia University in Montreal.